Anon-Planet/thgtoa/docs/about/index.md

 ---
 title: "Anonymous Planet"
-description: We are the maintainers of the Hitchhiker's Guide and the PSA Matrix space.
+description: "We are the maintainers of the Hitchhiker's Guide and the PSA Matrix space."
+hide:
+  - toc
 schema:
   "@context": https://schema.org
   "@type": Organization